 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.

 Lovenox side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Lovenox: hives; itching or burning skin; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Lovenox: hives; itching or burning skin; difficult breathing; swelling of your face, lips, tongue, or throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Lovenox?

 Tell your doctor about all your other medicines, especially other medicines to treat or prevent blood clots, such as:

 This list is not complete.
 Other drugs may interact with enoxaparin, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible drug interactions are listed here.